Generic Name: meperidine and promethazine (me-PER-i-deen and proe-METH-a-zeen)

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store meperidine/promethazine at 77 degrees F (25 degrees C).
+Store meperidine/promethazine at room temperature, between 68 to 77 degrees F (20 to 25 degrees C).
 Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
+Keep tightly closed.
 Keep meperidine/promethazine out of the reach of children and away from pets.

 - If you have any questions about meperidine/promethazine, please talk with your doctor, pharmacist, or other health care provider.

 - Meperidine/promethazine is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.